-Title to equipment acquired by the Recipient with grant funds shall vest in the Recipient.
-The Recipient shall use the equipment in the project or program for which it was acquired as long as needed, whether or not the project or program continues to be supported by grant funds, and the Recipient shall not encumber the property without CAM approval.
-When no longer needed for the original project or program, the Recipient shall contact the CAM for disposition instructions.
+The equipment title holder shall use the equipment in the project or program for which it was acquired as long as needed, whether or not the project or program continues to be supported by grant funds.
+When no longer needed for the original project or program, the title holder shall contact the CAM for disposition instructions.